SuperOfficeDocs/superoffice-docs/user-guide/en/email/maillink/manage-senders.md

 2. Click the **Search for sender** button.

-3. What happens next, depends on if the sender is found or not found in your SuperOffice client:
+3. What happens next, depends on whether the sender is found in your SuperOffice client:
     * If the email address is found on a company/contact, the company/contact opens in your SuperOffice client.
     * If the email address is registered on more than one company/contact, a dialog will appear, listing the alternatives and allowing you to choose one.
     * If the email address is not registered in your SuperOffice client, you will be given the possibility of adding it.